Deploy backend functions without Kubernetes

 GitOps and Helm are powerful, but they are heavy reading when your immediate need was “run this function every night”.

-Inquir keeps the interface at functions and routes while still giving you containers, secrets, and history.
-You are not pretending serverless means “no isolation”.
+Inquir keeps the deployment surface at functions and routes while still giving you containers, secrets, and history.
+You are not pretending serverless means “no isolation,” and you are not maintaining Kubernetes manifests for every new handler.

 If you later need a bigger orchestrator, the habits you built—small handlers, explicit triggers—translate more cleanly than a monolith split in a hurry.

-Edit, save, and ship without a local Docker dance for every change.
+Edit, save, and ship handlers without running a local Docker build for every change.

-Represent async work explicitly instead of hiding it in process forks.
+Model async work explicitly as jobs and pipeline steps instead of hiding it in process forks.

-Skip Kubernetes as your daily control plane when routes and functions are enough.
+Deploy without Kubernetes as your daily control plane when gateway routes, functions, and pipeline triggers are enough.

 Author

-Start from templates for common HTTP and worker shapes.
+Start from templates for common HTTP handler and background worker shapes, then adapt the code to your logic.

 Configure

-Wire gateway routes or pipeline triggers; bind secrets to functions in the product, not in git.
+Wire gateway routes or pipeline triggers, and bind secrets to functions in the product rather than in git.

 Observe

-Use execution history as the feedback loop for reliability work.
+Use execution history as the feedback loop for reliability work—every invocation is recorded with logs and timing.

 Focus stays on the handler

-The unit of deployment is code plus metadata, not a chart per endpoint.
-Default routes use the simple event shape (`path`); AWS-style routes use `rawPath` instead.
+The unit of deployment is code plus metadata—not a Helm chart or Kubernetes manifest per endpoint.
+Default routes use the simple event shape (path); AWS-style routes use rawPath instead.

 Reasonable expectations